Showcase: Scholarships and Awards

 The late Jim Rye was the Artistic Director of the Birmingham Children's Theatre.
 Jim served on the Showcase Committee for many years, his company performed and exhibited, and he served as a mentor for many up and coming professionals in the field.
 We honor him by supporting the up and comers in today's ever expanding field of performing arts for young people.

-2009 Fellow Amanda Kibler says about her experience as a Jim Rye Fellow:
+2014 Fellow Jason Gerhard says about his experience as a Jim Rye Fellow: